DataDog/datadog-agent/docs/public/components/creating-components.md

 To note:

 * If your component has only one implementation it should live in the `impl` folder.
-* If your component don't have a single implementation but several versions you should have no `impl` folder but multiple `impl-<version>` folders.
-For example a component in charge of compressing data will have `impl-zstd` and `impl-zip` but not `impl` folder.
+* If your component has several implementations instead of a single implementation, you have multiple `impl-<version>` folders instead of an `impl` folder.
+For example, our compression component will have `impl-zstd` and `impl-zip` folders, but not an `impl` folder.
 * If your component needs to offer a dummy/empty version it should live in the `impl-none` folder.

 ### Why all those files ?